wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 And their witchcraft and their cunning are darkness unto us ; even as when a man putteth a candle under a bushel.

-24 Behold ! five times hath the "striped bunting" of Columbia, triumphed over the royal cross of Britain.
+24 Behold ! five times hath the " striped bunting " of Columbia, triumphed over the royal cross of Britain.

 25 Now the great Sanhedrim, who were assembled together, forgat not the valiant deeds of the mariners of Columbia.